jeffThompson/CreativeProgramming2/README.md

 ### WEEK 12 (APRIL 20): FINAL PROJECT 2
 **In class**
-Small-group feedback on final project ideas, work day
+Small-group feedback on final project ideas, building a model from a dataset

 **Homework**
 `Final Project` work-in-progress